Lake George (Anoka County, Minnesota)

-Roughly circular in shape with two marshes encircling Greenwald Island on the Southern shore, Lake George Regional Park covers much of the North shore.
+Roughly circular in shape with two marshes encircling Greenwald Island on the southern shore, Lake George Regional Park covers much of the north shore.
 The park has picnic areas, a boat launch, and a large roped-off swimming beach.
 The lake is used during the summer and winter for water skiing, fishing, ice fishing, canoeing, and snowmobiling.
-With the exception of a few vacant lots, a wetland area in the southeast corner at the lake outlet, a new development on the west end, and the County property, there are homes located along the entire lake.
+With the exception of a few vacant lots, a wetland area in the southeast corner at the lake outlet, a new development on the west end, and county-owned property, there are homes located along the entire lakeshore.

 The regions around the lake are known as: Paradise Alley, Beaver Shores, Lake George Regional Park, Cattail Oak, Shady Oak, South Bay, Greenwald Island, and Indian Ridge Road.

 History

 Lake George was formed about 12,000 years ago following retreat of the Laurentide Ice Sheet and drainage of glacial Lake Anoka.
 The first recorded mention of the lake comes from an Indian battle which occurred in 1845.
-The battle followed a peace conference between the Lakota and the Ojibway at Fort Snelling.
-Following the conference, the Ojibway began returning home up the Mississippi River and then up the Rum River, and the Lakota set on their way up the Minnesota River.
-It is reported that the Ojibway took a Lakota woman with them and when the Lakota discovered this they pursued the Ojibway to their camp on the south shore of Lake George.
+The battle followed a peace conference between the Lakota and the Ojibwe at Fort Snelling.
+Following the conference, the Ojibwe began returning home up the Mississippi River and then up the Rum River, and the Lakota set on their way up the Minnesota River.
+It is reported that the Ojibwe took a Lakota woman with them, and when the Lakota discovered this they pursued the Ojibway to their camp on the south shore of Lake George.
 The battle that ensued lasted for three days and resulted in over 200 dead.

 1847 Plat map of Lake George.

 In 1847, Federal surveyors established the section and township boundaries as well as locations of Indian burial mounds.
 The lake is named after George Arbuckle, who was the chief surveyor of the party.
 The original survey plats of lake George and Greenwald Island were published in 1848.

 After the settlement of the area, Lake George began to become popular for urban dwellers looking to find summer recreation.
-By the turn of the century, many cabins and, just prior to World War I, a few resorts were built.
+By the turn of the 20th century, many cabins and, just prior to World War I, a few resorts were built.
 Vacationers first came by rail via the depot in Cedar and later by car.
-The main resorts on the lake were Hopper's (northwest shore), Yost's (North shore), Tillbergs (now the Shoreside), Day's (later the By George Inn) and Fleet's Inn (northshore).
-Fleet's Inn was located not too far from the present day county beach.
-It was said that gangsters from nearby St. Paul would check in when the heat was on in town.
+The main resorts on the lake were Hopper's (northwest shore), Yost's (north shore), Tillbergs (now the Shoreside), Day's (later the By George Inn) and Fleet's Inn (north shore near the present-day county beach).
+It was said that gangsters from nearby St. Paul would hide out in the area to avoid law enforcement in the city.
 The Chicago mob would occasionally visit them to make business deals.